binhnhu1409/react_weather_app/README.md

 # A react weather app :partly_sunny: :sun_behind_rain_cloud: :cloud_with_lightning_and_rain: :cloud_with_snow: :sun_behind_small_cloud: ## [Demo](https://the-weather-app-of-nhu.netlify.app/)

-This is a weather app created using create-react-app and AccuWeather API https://developer.accuweather.com/ to get the weather data for a city and display it in a meaningful way.
+This is a daily weather forecast data app created using create-react-app and AccuWeather API https://developer.accuweather.com/ to get the weather data for a city and display it in a meaningful way.
 As I deployed this project on Netlify with free account, there is a limitation on the amount of call you can query in a day.

 ### Task has been done:
 - Create a homepage that displays the a textfield asking users to enter the name of a city.